WorldFishCenter/rappseq/site/content/how-does-it-work.md

 ---
-title: How does AquaPath work?
+title: How does the ID tool work?
 date: "2021-07-26"
 draft: false
 ---

-AquaPathRapIds is a cloud-based analytical portal designed for rapid genomic identification of aquaculture pathogens.
+Lab in a Backpack ID tool is a cloud-based system designed for rapid genomic identification of aquaculture pathogens.

 It is based on long read sequence data generated on Oxford Nanopore Technologies (ONT) portable sequencing platform, usually a MinION device.